oroinc/documentation/user/concept-guides/content-management/wysiwyg.rst

 Disable the GrapeJs Style Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. hint:: This feature is available since OroCommerce v4.2.10.
+.. hint:: This feature is available starting from OroCommerce v4.2.10.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 If you are importing a complex HTML code to the editor and want to preserve its styling, you can disable the WYSIWYG built-in style manager to prevent GrapeJs from breaking those styles.